Ying-lenny/WebAppDev2-Assignment1/README.md

 ......
 Insert a list of the additional routes supported by your Movies Fan app.
 If relevant, specify which of the routes require authentication, i.e. protected/private.

 + /movies/favorites (protected) - displays the user's favorite movies selection.
-+ /movies/wishlist - displays the user's favorite movies selection.
++ /movies/wishlist - displays the user's wishlisted movies selection.
-+ /person/interest - displays the user's favorite movies selection.
++ /person/interest - displays the user's People of Interest selection.
-+ /reviews/form - displays the user's favorite movies selection.
++ /reviews/form - displays the a form to add to movies selection.
-+ /movies/upcoming - displays the user's favorite movies selection.
++ /movies/upcoming - displays the upcoming movies selection.
-+ /person/popular - displays the user's favorite movies selection.
++ /person/popular - displays the popular actors selection.
-+ /person/latest - displays the user's favorite movies selection.
++ /person/latest - displays the latest actors selection.
-+ /person/newcomers - displays the user's favorite movies selection.
++ /person/newcomers - displays the user's newcomers actors selection.
 + /reviews/:id (public) - displays the full text of a movie review.
-+ /movies/:id - displays the user's favorite movies selection.
++ /movies/:id - displays the details on a specific movie chosen.
-+ /person/:id - displays the user's favorite movies selection.
++ /person/:id - displays the details on a specific actor chosen.
-+ /
++ / Returns the user to the homepage

 ### Data hyperlinking.